Mujama al-Islamiya

+History

-In the late 1970s and 1980s, Mujama al-Islamiya are reported to have coerced urban educated women in Gaza to wear Islamic dress or hijab.
+Mujama al-Islamiya was formed in 1973 by Sheikh Yassin, and offered services and programs located in mosques in Gaza.
+During the late 1970s and 1980s, the organization coerced urban educated women in Gaza to wear hijab, head coverings in Islam.

+In January 1980, the movement initiated a riot against offices of the Palestine Red Crescent Society, leftists in Gaza, and Gazan shops that were deemed "immoral".

-In 1984, the Israeli military raided a mosque and found a cache of weapons.
+In 1984, the Israeli military infiltrated a suspected mosque and found a cache of weapons.
 Sheikh Yassin and others were jailed for secretly stockpiling weapons, but he was released in 1985 as part of the Jibril Agreement.
 He continued to expand Mujama's reach across Gaza.

 Formation of Hamas

 In 1987, during the First Intifada, Yassin and six other Mujama Islamist members launched Hamas, originally calling it the "paramilitary wing" of the Palestinian Muslim Brotherhood, and Yassin became its spiritual leader.
 He also claimed responsibility for a number of suicide attacks targeting Israeli civilians, and Hamas was designated a terrorist organization.
 By that time, Mujama controlled an estimated 40% of mosques in Gaza.
 Mujama's institutions would become crucial to Hamas's terrorist activities.
 They were and continue to provide cover for raising, laundering and transferring funds, facilitate the group's propaganda and recruitment efforts, provide employment for its operatives, and serve as a logistical support network.

-In February 2007, Fatah militia stormed IUG and confiscated weapons and ammunition that were stored there.
+In February 2007, Fatah militia stormed the Islamic University in Gaza and confiscated weapons and ammunition that were stored there.
 Palestinian television aired footage showing dozens of rocket-propelled grenade launchers, rockets, and assault rifles, as well as thousands of bullets which had been found inside the university.

 In December 2008, the university was bombed in six air strikes by the Israeli Air Force during the 2008 Gaza War, claiming that university facilities were being used by Hamas to develop and store weapons including Qassam rockets used to target Israeli civilians.
 Hamas denied the Israeli allegation.
 The university was again targeted by air strikes during the 2014 Israel–Gaza conflict.
 The Israeli army said it targeted a "weapon development" centre in the university.

 Related entities

 The Islamic Charitable Society is a non-profit charitable organisation located in Hebron in the West Bank.
 The charity was founded in 1962 to take care of orphans and expanded through years.
 It is now responsible for two orphanages, three schools for boys and girls, dairy, sewing workshop, two bakeries, a large mall and a 30-apartment building.

-According to a 2006 episode of the BBC's series:
+According to a 2006 episode of the BBC's series Panorama: